 TOMATOES and SPINACH: Add chopped tomatoes to the remaining chicken and cook for 3 minutes on high until tomatoes release their juices.
 Add fresh spinach in 4 consecutive batches until it wilts.

-CHEESY SAUCE: Add half and half and bring the mixture to boil.
+CHEESY SAUCE: Add half and half (see note if half and half is not availabe) and bring the mixture to boil.
 Reduce to simmer and slowly add grated Parmesan cheese - until the cheese melts and makes the sauce creamy.
 Remove from heat.

 PASTA: In the meantime bring a large pot of water to boil, add pasta and cook it according to instructions.
 Drain the pasta, but do not rinse.